Ni30kumr/Shorts-from-video/readme.md

 # YouTube Shorts Generator from Podcast

-Aim: Develop an ML system that automatically generates engaging and informative YouTube Shorts from a 30-minute video podcast.
+Aim: Develop an system that automatically generates engaging and informative YouTube Shorts from a 30-minute video podcast using GenAI.
 The generated Shorts should effectively capture the key points and insights discussed in the original podcast.

 ## Setup Instructions